aaron-enders/t3_layout_editor/README.md

 Automaticly generates and integrates the necessary Typoscript and TS-Config.
 ```
-Just install and open the "Layout Editor" Module.
+Just install and and add layout classes in the root page.
+Backend module will be removed in future releases.
 ```
 ![Alt text](Documentation/Images/screenshot.jpg?raw=true "Screenshot")
 ```